StanfordASL/Pigeon.jl/README.md

 # Pigeon

+Code used for the baseline comparison analysis in the paper.

 The baseline comparison technique with HJI-based safety-preserving control constraints.
 The other (human) car is treated as a dynamic obstacle that will continue moving at it's current velocity.
 The robot car applies state (i.e. lateral error) constraints along the trajectory to stay away from this projection.